Rate limits

 throw new Error('Rate limit retries exhausted');

-}Avoiding rate limits
+}Avoiding rate limits in normal operation

 - Cache

 GET /v1/currenciesfor ~10 minutes.
 The list rarely changes minute-to-minute. - Quote once per user attempt.
-Don't re-quote on every keystroke; debounce by ~500ms.
+Don't re-quote on every keystroke; debounce by ~500 ms.

 - Poll